robbyunderdog/DiscordMusicBotOctave/README.md

 # Bot Commands
 There are 6 commands currently usable to control the bot.
-1. /play \n
+1. /play
 Usage is /play "song_query", where song_query is then used to search youtube and pull the first result, then joining the users channel and playing the request.
 3. /stop
 4. /pause
 5. /resume